 I love watercolor and I love teaching.
 My art and my teaching are a reflection of my life-long pursuit of understanding how we actually see the world around us as opposed to how we understand it.
 Watercolor allows me to respond spontaneously to the thousands of visual ideas that cross my path, and teaching gives me the opportunity to meet many wonderful people who share my passion for art.

 I love to paint!
 I began painting when I took an inservice class as a teacher.
 I liked it so much, I have painted ever since.
 I love painting the outdoors.
 Wherever I travel I take a painting kit.
 Taking photos is great, but the fresh paintings I bring home are a truer representation of the scene than the photos.
-I am working on a series of paintings done in little pieces.
-They look a little like mosaics.
-Lots of work, but great fun!
-I am also experimenting with acrylics.
-I just love painting!
+My paintings reflect my visual impressions, not necessarily what is actually there.
+I love painting our National Parks, and scenes from other countries that I have visited. en plein air painting has become addictive.
+I am grateful for the new “family” painting has brought to my life.

 “At Dusk, Istanbul” by Hadley Rampton